 Face masks and face coverings are an important element of personal protective equipment.
 Face masks can help protect the wearer against various airborne particles, including respiratory microbes, smoke, and industrial pollutants.
 There is a variety of face masks available, including disposable, reusable, surgical, P2, N95 and KN95 masks which all offer different levels of protection for different situations.
-Medical authorities across the globe including the World Health Organisation (WHO), Centre for Disease Control (CDC) and the Australian Government Department of Health have now recommended the use of face masks during the COVID-19 pandemic to help reduce the spread of the coronavirus.

 It is important to make sure you understand the different types of masks available (including disposable, surgical, cloth and respirator masks) and which one is most appropriate for you.
 It is also important to understand how to safely put on, remove and dispose of a face mask.
 You can use some of our guides below to make sure you are using the right face mask, and using it correctly.